 - Ulcers can vary in size, usually 1/8 inch to about 2 inches in diameter.

-- They have a soft center that is grayish in color with yellowish gray edges and defined.
+- They have a soft grayish center with yellowish-gray edges and are defined.

 - Ulcers can bleed easily if touched.